HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 <div class="thecap" style="text-align:center">Figure 4: How to represent a molecule in SMILES code.</div>
 </div>

-If you are interested to learn more about SMILES, you can follow this [link](http://opensmiles.org/opensmiles.html)[4].
+If you are interested to learn more about SMILES, you can follow this [link](http://opensmiles.org/opensmiles.html) [4].
 Although SMILES is very popular among chemists and machine learning researchers, it is not the only text-based representation available for representing a drug.
 InChIKey Is another popular representation you can find in the literature.
 [Mario Krenn et.al.](https://arxiv.org/abs/1905.13741) [5] proposed SELFIES (SELF-referencIng Embedded Strings), which are based on a Chomsky type-2 grammar.
 I am talking more about them (advantages) in the De Novo Drug Design section.

-### Graph structure data
+### Graph-structured data

 Prevalence of deep learning on graph-structured data, such as graph convolution network [Thomas Kipf](https://tkipf.github.io/graph-convolutional-networks/) [6], has made it possible to use graph data directly as an input to the deep learning pipeline.